Geometric leaf of symplectic groupoid: Geometric Leaf, Dimension Count, cases ,

+\begin{remark} It is well-known that $G_{ij}=e^{\ell_{ij}/2}+e^{-\ell_{ij}/2}$, where $\ell_{ij}$ is the geodesic length of $\gamma_{ij}$.
+From the formulas of Section~\ref{sec:shear} it is easy to find the expression for $G_{ij}$ in terms of parameters $x_i$.
+The push forward of Goldman bracket~\ref{eq:Goldman} coincides with the Bondal Poisson bracket on the unipotent triangular matrices $\mathcal{A}_n$ induced from the symplectic groupoid. \end{remark}

 \begin{remark} Note that the graph $\Gamma_n$ is central symmetric.
 This central symmetry generates the group ${\mathbb Z}_2$.
-Any slanted edge of $\Gamma_n$ is central symmetric and any edge in the top horizontal part of $\Gamma_n$ is central symmetric to the corresponding edge of the bottom horizontal part.
-For instance, all edges of Fig.~\ref{fign3} are central symmetric; each edge labelled 1,2,3, or 4 in Fig.~\ref{fign4} is central symmetric and edge 5 and edge 6 form a centrally symmetric pair.
-Each edge 1,2,3,4,5 in Fig~\ref{fign5} is central symmetric, edge 6 and edge 9 form a centrally symmetric pair, edge 7 and edge 8 form the other centrally symmetric pair.
+Any slanted edge of $\Gamma_n$ is central symmetric, and any edge in the top horizontal part of $\Gamma_n$ is central symmetric to the corresponding edge of the bottom horizontal part.
+For instance, each edge 1,2,3,4,5 in Fig~\ref{fign5v1} is central symmetric, edge 6 and edge 9 form a centrally symmetric pair, edge 7 and edge 8 form the other centrally symmetric pair.
 Therefore $\mathbb{Z}_2$ acts on on $E(\Gamma_n)$ by exchanging edges in all pairs of two distinct centrally symmetric edges.
-This action induces $\mathbb{Z}_2$-actions on the corresponding Teichm\''uller space $\mathcal{T}_{g,s}$ and on the set of loops in $\Gamma_n$.
+This action induces $\mathbb{Z}_2$-actions on the corresponding Teichm\"uller space $\mathcal{T}_{g,s}$ and on the set of loops in $\Gamma_n$.